Bresaola

 The meat will develop a coat of dry white mould, don’t be alarmed if initially a slightly fuzzy mould forms as this often precedes the dry one we want.
 However, fuzzy mould that lingers, or any mould that isn’t white isn’t wanted – but you shouldn’t have that problem if you’ve used the mould culture above.
 Here’s the bresaola 3½ weeks into drying, it’s covered with a good white mould that’s keeping all the nasty ones at bay.
 It’s lost about 28% of its post-cure weight:

-I continued to dry it for 48 days when it had lost just over 40% of its post-cure weight.
+I continued to dry it for 48 days until it had lost just over 40% of its post-cure weight.
 It doesn’t look much after de-casing:

 But sliced is another matter altogether: